urnathan/urnathan.github.io/_posts/2020-09-19-code-formatting.md

 ```

 That looks perfectly reasonable.
-I;ve been writing them like that for
+I've been writing them like that for
 years.
+It was a little awkward when the function name gets long (or
-But consider that line wrap, and what happens if we rename
+more qualified with class name).
+But consider that line wrap, and
-`foo`, but forget to reindent?
+what happens if we rename `foo`, but forget to reindent?

 ```c++
 void foo_variant (Type arg1, std::vector<thing> arg2, std::string name = "",